 Every year Apple religiously rolls out major software updates for their iPhones.
 By doing this, millions of iPhone users get a free update that typically includes bug fixes, UX/UI updates and occasionally an evolution in the iOS operating system itself.
-Check out our “iOS 14 – What You Need to Know” for more details.
+Check out our “iOS 14 Review” for more details.

-On the 22nd of June, Apple announced their next update at the digital-only World Wide Developers Conference 2020 keynote, the iOS 14.
-This next version of the iOS firmware seems to be truly promising.
+On the 22nd of June, Apple announced their next update at the digital-only World Wide Developers Conference 2021 keynote, the iOS 14.
+This next version of the iOS firmware which hit the market on September 16 seems to be truly promising.
 Apple is on a roll with the development of new technology and the upcoming iPhone 12.

 A lot was revealed at the keynote event and here’s what we know so far about the next version of iOS for iPhone.
 Check out our “iOS 14 – What You Need to Know” for all the details.